DemmyDemon/questgiver/README.md

 ## Enable

-Pretains to the whole NPC.
+Is about the whole NPC.
 Disabled NPCs don't show up and can't be interacted with.

 ```lua
 local isEnabled = exports.questgiver:Enable(npcID, state)